IlkinNureddinov/ssh-connection-proof/README.md

 📷 Screenshots

-Title	Description
-Succesful Connection	Screenshot showing a successful SSH login to the Cisco router, including CLI access and system prompt.
+Succesful Connection-Screenshot showing a successful SSH login to the Cisco router, including CLI access and system prompt.

 Personal Statement
 This project is part of my ongoing commitment to hands-on learning and professional growth.